SolraBizna/j6502/OCMOS.md

 Forbidden User Operations
 -------------------------

 When the CPU is in User mode, and attempts a forbidden operation, an NMI occurs.
-In such case, flag bit 5 is set, and the PC pushed on the stack is modified to point to the offending instruction.
+In such case, MMU flag bit 5 is set, and the PC pushed on the stack is modified to point to the offending instruction.

 It is always possible to restart the offending instruction, allowing virtualization.
 This is a LOT of work, though.